KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 Where

--   `lfile` HDF5 file within which hard linking takes place as a string
+-   `lfile` is the name of a HDF5 file as a string
--   `lpath` object acting as the end point for the link as a string
+-   `lpath` is the name of the object acting as the end point for the link as a string
--   `tpath` name of the target path for the new hard link as a string
+-   `tpath` is the name of the target path for the new hard link as a string

 returns null on successful execution and creates the hard link.